archipelago-art/contracts/DESIGN.md

 At an implementation level, feature trait membership is sharded by feature ID and then packed by project-relative token index into 256-bit words.
-For example, token `163000801` is token index 801 in the Meridian project.
-Its page is given by `801 / 256 = 3`, and its offset is given by `801 % 256 = 33`.
-So, to check whether Meridian #801 has the "Palette: Cave" feature, we test whether `traitMembers[_traitId][801 / 256] & (1 << (801 % 256))` is nonzero (where `_traitId` is essentially a hash of "Palette: Cave").
+For example, token `163000801` is token index 801 in project 163 (Meridian).
+Its word index is given by `801 / 256 = 3`, and its bit offset is given by `801 % 256 = 33`.

-The implementation details of finalization aren't yet... finalized.
-It's easy to write a solution with a message type that means, "finalize membership in feature trait `t` for the first `n` tokens in this project, using whatever state is currently on chain"---but this means that the validity of the message depends on the current chain state, and if (e.g.) the chain forks to a block before one of the memberships is written, the finalization message will still apply but will finalize the wrong data.
-A family of approaches that avoids this problem involves instead signing messages like "of the first `n` tokens in this project, exactly `k` of them have trait `t`", which is a fact that does not depend on chain state, and the contract can ignore the message if it does not yet have membership tuples for `k` of the first `n` tokens.
-But tracking this state efficiently is a bit harder.
-We're not yet sure what the right tradeoff is here.

-(At the time of writing, the current implementation only allows finalizing full 256-long blocks of tokens for each trait.
-This works, but has weaker security than we would like.
-For instance, while there are currently 9247 Squiggles, we can only finalize traits for the first 9216 of them.
-The currently implementation also never permits unsetting trait membership for a token.)
+So, to check whether Meridian #801 has the "Palette: Cave" feature, we test whether `featureMembers[_traitId][801 / 256] & (1 << (801 % 256))` is nonzero
+(where `_traitId` is essentially a hash of "Palette: Cave").

+Associated with each feature trait, we also store the current size of that trait and the length of the prefix for which token memberships have been finalized.
+For example, if we know that exactly 20 of the first 9247 Squiggles have the "Perfect Spectrum" feature, then this feature trait will have `currentSize == 20` and `numFinalized == 9247`.

+Each feature trait also stores an _update log_.
+This is a hash accumulator of all messages that have changed the state of the feature trait.
+It starts as 0, and is updated as (essentially):

+    _log = keccak256(abi.encode(_oldLog, _msg.structHash()));

+for each new message `_msg`.
+Any message that updates the finalization state must include the correct value of the update log prior to that message.
+This ensures that if the chain is rolled back to before an update, a valid, signed finalization message can't be prematurely replayed before all the token updates are in place.

 ### Authorized signatures can be submitted by anyone